Yannmm/yannmm.github.io/_posts/2024-2-18-action-controller-strong-parameters.md

 ---
 layout: post
-title: You're up and running!
+title: Action Controller Strong Parameters
 tags: rails
 ---

-# Action Controller: Strong Parameters

 ### Why
 It's forbidden to use raw parameters of `ActionController` for mass-assignment to `Active Model`.
 Developers have to consciously choose which fields are allowed.
 This is a better security practice to help prevent accidentally allowing users to update sensitive model attributes.